Blixibon/bodygrouped_hl2_characters/README.md

 	* Includes a custom version of the EP1 head with a longer neck, allowing it to fit on citizen torsos and beyond
 * Magnusson
 * Odessa
+* Gordon (HL2: Survivor version)
+	* Includes a custom version of the head with a longer neck and a different position which fits on citizen torsos and beyond
+		* Note that the flexes on this custom version are not currently 1:1 with the original head.
 * "Cohrt" (uses the head from CS:S's `hostage_04.mdl` and requires `cohrt.vtf`/`cohrt.vmt` from CS:S)
 * *More coming soon!*